 • Open Settings

-From here, you may choose to allow phone calls / SMS to be forwarded to the new profile.
-If you do not enable this setting, you may miss phone calls from your main profile while you are logged into the second profile.
-Keep "Disallow installing apps" disabled.
+• Turn on phone calls / SMS: If enabled, both calls & SMS forwarded to the new profile, If you do not enable this setting, you may miss phone calls from your main profile while you are logged into the second profile.
+Note for SMS it requires to use the default 'Messaging' app on the main profile (which lacks some features unfortunately).
+MMS will currently not be forwarded.

 Tap Install Available Apps